spheredev/neosphere/CHECKLIST.md

     - Compile `setup/minisphere.iss` using the latest version of Inno Setup
     - `minisphereSetup-X.Y.Z.exe` will be in `setup/`

-* Using a 64-bit installation of Ubuntu 16.04:
+* Using a 64-bit installation of Ubuntu:
     - Run `make clean all dist`
     - `minisphere_X.Y.Z.tar.gz` will be in `dist/`